xmhk/FNFTpy/README.md

 # FNFTpy - a wrapper for FNFT

-This module contains wrapper functions for [FNFT](https://github.com/FastNFT), a C library which allows to calculate the Nonlinear Fourier Transform of some input field.
+This module provides wrapper functions for [FNFT](https://github.com/FastNFT), a library for the numerical computation of nonlinear Fourier transforms.

+For FNFTpy to work, a copy of FNFT has to be installed.
+For general information, source files and installation of FNFT, visit FNFT's github page: [https://github.com/FastNFT](https://github.com/FastNFT)

 ## current state - access functions from FNFT 0.1.1

 ### Korteweg-de-Fries equation with vanishing boundary conditions:
-  * currently, only the continuous spectrum is calculated
+  * Currently, the continuous spectrum can be calculated.
-  * function **kdvv**:
+  * Function **kdvv**:
     * easy-to-use Python function, options can be passed as optional arguments
     * minimal example:
         ```